-With respect to the French Review, the University has a new Freedom of Speech policy which promotes critical and free enquiry, informed intellectual discourse and public debate within the University and in the wider society.
+The University has a new Freedom of Speech policy which promotes critical and free enquiry, informed intellectual discourse and public debate within the University and in the wider society.
 The Freedom of Speech policy aligns with and supplements the University's long-standing Academic Freedom of Expression policy.
-The policy will safeguard students, staff and invited visitors on our campuses and ensure freedom of speech continues to flourish at the University of Melbourne.
+These policies safeguard students, staff and invited visitors on our campuses and ensure freedom of speech continues to flourish at the University of Melbourne.